-9. Following Disability or Death of an Employee
+9. Following Disability or Death of a Faculty Member

-After 10 years of full time employment with the Saint John's University, a 50 percent tuition remission shall survive the employee for each remaining son or daughter and 5 percent for each additional year over 10 years.
+After 10 years of full time employment with the Saint John's University, a 50 percent tuition remission shall survive the faculty member for each remaining son or daughter and 5 percent for each additional year over 10 years.

-Note: If a son or daughter is attending another institution at the time of the eligible employee's total disability or death, he or she will be allowed to complete the baccalaureate education at that institution.
+Note: If a son or daughter is attending another institution at the time of the eligible faculty member's total disability or death, he or she will be allowed to complete the baccalaureate education at that institution.

-10. Following the Retirement of an Employee
+10. Following the Retirement of an Faculty Member

-The benefit for retirement after 20 years will be for tuition remission only at Saint John's University or at the College of Saint Benedict Questions regarding this policy may be directed to the Human Resources department.
+The benefit for retirement after 20 years will be for tuition remission only at Saint John's University or at the College of Saint Benedict.

+Questions regarding this policy may be directed to the Human Resources department.